TempChat is now closed

 🙈

-Our servers are completely blind
+Our servers were completely blind

 💥